ItsDrike/itsdrike.com/content/posts/git-credentials.md

     - Add note about disabling commit signing
     - Add alternative command for copying on wayland
     - Fix typos and text wrapping
+  2024-06-05:
+    - Improve path matching explanation/note on git credentials helper, detailing the pitfalls it has with multiple accounts on the same git hosting platform.
+    - Wording improvements
+    - Rewrite tackling multiple accounts section
+    - Include bash aliases example
 ---

 Many people often find initially setting up their git user a bit unclear, especially when it comes to managing multiple